Serverless Database – Everything you Need to Know

 Serverless databases can be scaled up or down anytime you want as they start-up or shut down as per the application’s need.

-If your functions are querying, reading or writing data to the same database cluster, it will scale the computing units (ACU in the case of Aurora Serverless) to handle the load.
+If your functions are querying, reading or writing data to the same database cluster, it will scale the compute resources (ACU in the case of Aurora Serverless) to handle the load.

 Due to this automation, all your functions will be able to work in parallel and your data is guaranteed to be consistent.